Chaindoc

 Keep this short but complete.
 An uninvolved reader should immediately understand what the project is and why it exists.

-• High-Level Objective: State the primary goal in one or two sentences using measurable outcome language.
+• High-level objective: State the primary goal in one or two sentences using measurable outcome language.

-2. Scope of work
+2. scope of work

-• In-Scope Tasks: Describe all work to be completed with sufficient precision that a third party could assess completion.
+• In-scope tasks: Describe all work to be completed with sufficient precision that a third party could assess completion.

-3. Deliverables and acceptance criteria
+3. deliverables and acceptance criteria

-• Deliverables List: Itemize every output the client will receive — reports, software builds, design files, documentation, training materials.
+• Deliverables list: Itemize every output the client will receive, reports, software builds, design files, documentation, training materials.

-• Deemed Acceptance: State what happens if the review window expires without a formal rejection.
-Typically: the deliverable is deemed accepted.
+• Deemed acceptance: State what happens if the review window expires without a formal rejection, typically the deliverable is deemed accepted.

-4. Timeline and milestones
+4. timeline and milestones

 Dates make things real.
 Without hard dates, milestones drift and nobody notices until the budget is gone.

-• Project Duration: State the official start date and the projected completion date.
+• Project duration: State the official start date and the projected completion date.

-• Key Milestones: Break the project into named phases, each with a specific completion date.
+• Key milestones: Break the project into named phases, each with a specific completion date.

 • Hard due dates for each deliverable, not just phases.

-5. Payment terms and schedule
+5. payment terms and schedule

 Money is where SOW disputes get ugly.
 Spell out every detail of how and when payment happens.

-• Cost Structure: Fixed-price, T&M, or milestone-based (see SOW types above).
+• Cost structure: Fixed-price, T&M, or milestone-based.

-• Total Contract Value: State the total fee in the agreement currency.
+• Total contract value: State the total fee in the agreement currency.

-• Payment Schedule: Map specific payment amounts to specific milestones or calendar dates.
+• Payment schedule: Map specific payment amounts to specific milestones or calendar dates.

-• Invoicing Procedure: How and when invoices are submitted, the payment method, and the net payment terms (e.g., Net-15 or Net-30).
+• Invoicing procedure: How and when invoices are submitted, the payment method, and the net payment terms (e.g., Net-15 or Net-30).

-• Late Payment Clause: Specify the interest rate or penalty for payments made after the due date.
+• Late payment clause: Specify the interest rate or penalty for payments made after the due date.

-• Expense Policy: Clarify which out-of-pocket expenses are reimbursable and under what conditions.
+• Expense policy: Clarify which out-of-pocket expenses are reimbursable and under what conditions.

-6. Governance: change control and dispute resolution
+6. governance: change control and dispute resolution

 Every project changes after it starts.
 The question is whether those changes happen through a controlled process or through arguments about who said what on a call three weeks ago.

-• Change Order Template: Reference or append a change order form that both parties sign before extra work is authorized.
+• Change order template: Reference or append a change order form that both parties sign before extra work is authorized.

-• Dispute Resolution Mechanism: Specify whether disputes go to mediation, arbitration, or litigation, and in which jurisdiction.
+• Dispute resolution mechanism: Specify whether disputes go to mediation, arbitration, or litigation, and in which jurisdiction.

 STATEMENT OF WORK